 Skip to main content

-Fog icon
+Cloudy icon

-HOUSTON – Clothing donation boxes are a common sight across Houston, often placed in convenient locations for residents looking to donate items.
-However, some business owners are questioning how these boxes end up on their property without their consent.
+HOUSTON, Texas – Clothing donation boxes are a common sight across Houston, often placed in convenient locations for residents looking to donate items.

-One of the latest incidents involves a donation bin at a fast food restaurant in Houston.
+One of the latest incidents involves a donation bin at a fast-food restaurant in Houston.
 A manager at an El Pollo Loco restaurant noticed a box appeared on their property without permission, and paperwork associated with the bin seemed to indicate their signature had been used for authorization.
 However, the manager insists she never signed the paperwork.

 “I never signed anything for the boxes.
 It looks like my signature, but I didn’t sign it,” the manager said by video phone call when shown the application, which contained her name and a signature.
 “I even called multiple times to remove it, but nothing was done,” Blanca Galindo said.